 Unit Reference F/650/2934 Level 2 Credit Value 4 Guided Learning (GL) 25 hours Unit Summary The purpose of this unit is to provide the learner with the knowledge and understanding of anatomy and physiology of a range of common exotic animal species.
 The learner will be able to describe and identify common anatomical landmarks using the correct terminology and understand how the system functions normally.
 Learners will develop their knowledge of how husbandry systems affect an animal's well-being.
+This unit is a knowledge and skill-based unit, with no physical demonstrations.
 Learning Outcomes (1 to 6) The learner will Assessment Criteria (1.1 to 6.3) The learner can Understand appropriate terminology for comparative anatomy and physiology 1.1.
-Define and use appropriate terminology for the anatomical and physiological features of comparative species 2.
-Know the major body cavities of comparative animal species 2.1.
+Define and use appropriate terminology for the anatomical and physiological features of comparative species Know the major body cavities of comparative animal species 2.1.
 Identify the major body cavities of comparative species 2.2.
 State the function of major body cavities of comparative species 2.3.
 Identify the major organs and structures within the major body cavities 3.
-Know the skeletal structure of comparative species 3.1.
-Outline the basic skeletal structure of comparative species3.2.
-Identify common conditions that may affect the skeletal structure of comparative species Know comparative anatomy and physiology for nursing practice 4.1.
+Know the skeletal structure 3.1.
+Outline the basic skeletal structure of comparative species of comparative species 3.2.
+Identify common conditions that may affect the skeletal structure of comparative species 4.
+Know comparative anatomy and physiology for nursing practice 4.1.
 Identify muscles commonly used for intramuscular injection in comparative species 4.2.
-Identify commonly used sites for venepuncture in comparative species 4.3 State factors that may have an effect on the circulation of comparative species
+Identify commonly used sites for venepuncture in comparative species

-5.1.
-Identify key features of the digestive systems in comparative species 5.2.
-Identify key features of the excretory systems in comparative species 5.
-Know differences in the digestive and excretory systems of comparative 5.3.
-Describe the excretions produced by comparative species animal species 5.4.
+4.3 State factors that may have an effect on the circulation of comparative species 5.1.
+Identify key features of the digestive systems in comparative species 5.
+Know differences in the 5.2.
+Identify key features of the excretory systems in comparative species digestive and excretory systems of comparative animal species 5.3.
+Describe the excretions produced by comparative species 5.4.
 Identify characteristics of abnormal excretions produced by comparative species 5.5.
 State the role of coprophagia in comparative species 6.1.
 Identify key features of the respiratory systems of comparative species 6.
 Know differences in the respiratory systems of comparative animal species 6.2.
 Identify normal respiratory rate ranges in comparative species 6.3 State factors that may have an effect on the respiratory system of comparative species Mapping to Standards No mapping 1